liamoconnor87/VisitGotham/README.md

 >- Museums & Galleries image for Index and Things To Do page from [Guggenheim Museum](https://www.guggenheim.org)
 >- Educational Tours image for Index and Things To Do page from [Chicago Tribune](https://www.chicagotribune.com/entertainment/ct-xpm-2014-05-07-ct-chicago-architecture-foundation-tours-20140507-story.html)
 >- Activities image for Index and Things To Do page from [Neighborhoods](https://www.neighborhoods.com/blog/6-winter-outdoor-activities-and-where-to-do-them-around-chicago)
->- Sightseeing image for Index and Things To Do page from [Riverwalk Chicago](https://riverwalkchicago.com/http:/riverwalkchicago.com/chicago-boat-tour/)
+>- Sightseeing image for Index and Things To Do page from [Destination 360](http://www.destination360.com/north-america/us/illinois/chicago/chicago-tours)
 >- Park & Recreation image for Index and Things To Do page from [Traveldigg](https://traveldigg.com/the-fascination-of-hyde-park-london-england/)
 >- Nightlife image for Index and Things To Do page from [Dancing Astonaut](https://dancingastronaut.com/2019/01/new-york-nightlife-sector-unsurprisingly-booming-according-new-economic-impact-study-city-nightlife-mayors-office/)
 >- Bars & Restaurants image for Index and Things To Do page from [Asia-Bars](https://www.asia-bars.com/wp-content/uploads/2013/07/catalunya-hong-kong-7.jpg)